Iuliia6456/lesson-3/REPORT.md

 ## Suggestions for Further Optimization

-- **Pin versions** of torch/torchvision for reproducibility.
+- Pin versions of torch/torchvision for reproducibility.
 - Remove cache files and `__pycache__` from the final layer.
-- Consider model quantization or ONNX Runtime to further reduce size and speed up inference.
 - Wrap the inference script in a lightweight API server (FastAPI or Flask) for easier integration.
-- Explore using `distroless` or `alpine` bases (if PyTorch wheel support allows).

 ---

 ## Conclusion
 We successfully created a PyTorch inference service with two Docker images.
-The **fat image** is large but convenient for development, while the **slim image** is production-ready, cutting the size in half and removing unnecessary tools without sacrificing functionality.
+The **fat image** is large but convenient for development, while the **slim image** is production-ready, cutting the size in half and removing unnecessary tools without compromising functionality.